Keyboard shortcuts

 ├── migrations/ # Database migration files

-├── cloesce.config.json # Cloesce compiler configuration
+├── cloesce.config.ts # Cloesce configuration

 └── package.json # Project dependencies and scripts